Karen J. Rooney, Ph.D.

 Sarah if she remembered the small word she had identified

 and she said, "Yes, the word "ow."
-The teacher pointed to
+The teacher pointed

-characteristics of the individual as well as the situation.
+account the unique characteristics of the individual as

-There isn't going to be a program or intervention that magically
+well as the situation.
+There isn't going to be a program

-cures an attention disorder.
+or intervention that magically cures an attention disorder.

-In addition to these very basic lessons,
+In addition to these very basic lessons, an in-depth

-problems needs to be developed.
+needs to be developed.

 Descriptors of Attention Disorders